Get Threat Intelligence on the Go With the Recorded Future Mobile App

 One of the greatest values of threat intelligence is that it provides the context needed to do exactly that — ask the right questions and get meaningful, actionable answers.
 Questions of how to prioritize alerts and sort out false positives, determine whether a data breach affects your organization, and more can all be answered with the right threat intelligence, but it only matters if you can get access to that threat intelligence fast enough to do something about it.

-That’s why we’re releasing our new mobile app as a feature of our Core and Advanced license offerings — to arm security professionals with the threat intelligence they need to make informed decisions quickly, no matter where they are or what time it is.
+That’s why we’re releasing our new mobile app as a feature to arm security professionals with the threat intelligence they need to make informed decisions quickly, no matter where they are or what time it is.

 The unfortunate truth is that cyberattacks do not come on any convenient schedule, but happen at all hours of the day or night.
 But whenever they do come, response time is often critical down to the minute.
 Security professionals are not automatons, however (not yet, anyway).
 Everyone has to take care of basic human needs like eating, sleeping, or just not being on the clock for every waking moment.